Blazemeter/taurus/site/dat/docs/Installation.md

 After the installation is finished, you can run Taurus with `bzt` from command prompt.
 Also, you'll have 'Taurus' shortcut in the Start menu.

-If you want to install additional Python packages along with Taurus (for example Locust, Molotov or others), you should utilize the following command line utilities provided by the installer:
+If you want to install additional Python packages along with Taurus (for example Locust, Molotov, etc), you should utilize the following command line utilities provided by the installer:
 - `bzt-pip` is a wrapper for pip that can be used to install packages, for example `bzt-pip install locust`
 - `bzt-run` can be used to launch packages that were installed with `bzt-pip`, for example `bzt-run locust locustfile.py`

-Notes:
+**Important!**
-- You need to install fresh `setuptools` and `wheel` before installing everything else with `bzt-pip`, so the command is `bzt-pip install setuptools wheel`.
+- You need to install fresh `setuptools` and `wheel` before installing everything else with `bzt-pip`, with the following command: `bzt-pip install setuptools wheel`.
+ And please install [Microsoft Visual C++](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) beforehand.

 ### Installing Taurus Manually